 After successful completion of the course the students will be able to analyze data related to reliability questions and use the analytical results to predict the reliability of simple and complex systems.
 This course will provide an introduction to probability for continuous and discrete random variables, statistical failure time models, estimation of model parameters, model comparison and prediction of future failures.
 Students will practice application of the theoretical techniques with data sets from different engineering disciplines using the commercial software provided in this class.

-Graduate-level requirements include 1) additional homework problems, 2) a term project including computer program that focuses on real-world implementations of the course material and/or original theoretical developments in the form of a technical paper.
-Project topics must be approved by the instructor.
+Graduate-level requirements include a term project that focuses on real-world implementations of the course material and/or original theoretical developments in the form of a technical paper.
+Project topics (e.g., system reliability optimization, physics-based reliability models, warranty data analysis) must be approved by the instructor.